bccp/nbodykit/docs/source/catalogs/mock-data.rst

     from nbodykit.lab import RandomCatalog
     import numpy

-    # initialize the catalog with no columns yet
+    # initialize a catalog with only the default columns
     cat = RandomCatalog(csize=100) # collective size of 100
     print("columns = ", cat.columns) # only the default columns present